OliverSOL/Live-Twitter-Sentiment-Analysis-Dashboard/README.md

-Now a' days, having some of your content go viral might lead to having small partnerships with businesses that can exponentially grow.
+Now a' days, having your content go viral might lead to small partnerships with businesses that can exponentially grow.
 This is part of a full on trend in which businesses, big and small, utilize social media to grow their brand, take sports apparel brand Gym Shark, just valued at $1.3Bn.
 Or take Tik Tok star Charli D'Amelio who now has a successful partnership with Dunkin Donuts.

 Last Edited: Sept 2020